subhankarde/video-stream-client/README.md

-# This a Streaming Client App built based on https://www.twitch.tv/ built using React
+# This is a Streaming Client App scaled down version of twitch.tv built using React and semantic-ui

 __I used the below libraries__
 1. axios